10-MINUTE MUSICAL COLLECTION

-Book and Lyrics by Justin Anthony Long, Music by Ge Enrique, Concept by Jonathan Lee
+Book and Lyrics by Justin Anthony Long, Music by Ge Enrique, Concept by Jonny Lee Jr.

 Raquel, Gretel, and Sandy are everyone’s favorite girl scouts.
 Most days they can be seen outside the Walmart in Sugar Land, Texas selling their cookies.
 They’re so close to getting their cookie badges when two local troublemakers rob their moneybox!
 They may just be kids, but these three scouts prove that even the smallest packages can pack a big punch.